FCoinCommunity/api-docs/source/includes/en/_accounts.md

 }
 ```

-This API is used to query a user's list of assets。
+This API is used to query a user's list of assets.

 ### HTTP Request